sigmundch/web-ui/example/todomvc/README.md

 models.
 You can run it out of the box on Dartium using dart:mirrors.
 That means you can edit it and refresh and see it automatically update.

-To run this code, first run our template compiler:
+To run this code, first run our compiler:

     ../../bin/dwc.dart ./main.html

-This will generated a number of files with the *.html.dart and *.html.html.
+This will generate a number of files with the *.html.dart and *.html.html.
 Then you can launch in [Dartium][] with these flags:

     --allow-file-access-from-files --enable-experimental-webkit-features --enable-devtools-experiments